python-jsonschema/jsonschema/docs/validate.rst

         Check if the instance is valid under the current :attr:`schema`.

-        :raises: :exc:`ValidationError` if the instance is invalid
+        :raises: :exc:`jsonschema.exceptions.ValidationError` if the
+            instance is invalid

         >>> schema = {"maxItems" : 2}
         >>> Draft3Validator(schema).validate([2, 3, 4])